About

 console.log(openapi);

-The OpenAPI doc feature includes first class support for Scalar , generating copy-pastable code snippets that include documentation to the input and output data represented in comments.
-Here is an example of a snippet generated automatically for the “Hello World” example that you can also view here :
+The OpenAPI feature includes first-class support for Scalar , generating copy-pastable code snippets with documentation for input and output data represented in comments.
+Here is an example of a snippet automatically generated for the “Hello World” example, which you can also view here :

 import { UserRPC } from 'vovk-client';